List of Celine Dion concerts

-Canadian singer Céline Dion has headlined fifteen concert tours, two concert residencies, eight one-off concerts and five television specials since her recording career commenced in the 1980s.
-As of July 2022, Dion has reportedly grossed $1.35 billion from her shows and has sold 10.9 million tickets worldwide.
-She is the second highest grossing female touring artist, third by any solo artist and seventh overall.
-According to Billboard Boxscore, she is only the second female artist in history to reach $1 billion in tour revenue, and one of only eight artists to cross the billion-dollar mark in history.
+Canadian singer Celine Dion has performed on fifteen concert tours, two concert residencies, eight one-off concerts and five television specials.
+As of 2022, she is the sixth highest grossing touring artist of the Pollstar era with a career total gross of $1.35 billion and $10.9 million tickets sold.
+In 2026, Dion ranked fifth in Pollstar's top women touring artists of the 21st century based on tickets sales.
+She was the second woman in history to reach $1 billion in concert revenue and, as of 2019, one of the only eight artists to reach the billion-mark in Billboard Boxscore history.